Abhishek-Nalawade/Astar-gazebo-simulation/readme.md

 ```

-The default values in the launch files have been set to x = 3.0 and y = 0.
-Please use this values as user input to run the simulations.
-The range of coordinates is from (-5,-5) to (5,5).

 ## Instructions - Overlaying Turtlebot package
 Overlaying can be useful when two or more packages are needed to run from your project package.
 1) In terminal navigate to turtlebot3 ros packages and type ```source devel/setup.bash```